-How to bring your own phone to a prepaid alternative carrier

-- What do I need to switch from the Big Four to an alternative carrier?
+Can I use my current phone on an MVNO?

-Once you've read through those, there are a few more things you need to know.
-In the U.S., there are four major carriers with nationwide networks — AT&T, T-Mobile, Sprint and Verizon.
+In the U.S., there are four major carriers with nationwide networks — AT&T, T-Mobile, Sprint, and Verizon.
 All four of them use generally the same technology, but there are some major differences worth noting.

 - Sprint and Verizon have 3G networks that use aging (and disappearing) CDMA technology.
 All phones that run on their networks must have special radios that support CDMA.
 Thankfully, most phones these days have some sort of CDMA support.

 - T-Mobile and AT&T use a more common HSPA+ technology for 3G service.
-Practically every phone you can buy today — even those designed for Verizon and Sprint — will likely work on AT&T and T-Mobile, as long as the SIM card is unlocked.
+Practically every phone you can buy today — even those designed for Verizon and Sprint — will likely work on AT&T and T-Mobile as long as the SIM card is unlocked.

 Thankfully, the days of poor interoperability between carriers are behind us, but there are some lingering issues.
 Even though all the major U.S. carriers have adopted what amounts to the same LTE standard as their high-speed mobile internet offering, they all use different wireless spectrum — also known as wireless bands, or frequencies — to deliver calls, text and, most importantly, data, over the air.